NVIDIA/cuDecomp/benchmark/README.md

 # FFT benchmarking example

-In this sub-directory, there is a FFT benchmarking example to illustrate cuDecomp usage in the context of performing a distributed 3D C2C or R2C FFT.
+In this sub-directory, there is a FFT benchmarking example to illustrate hipDecomp usage in the context of performing a distributed 3D C2C or R2C FFT.
 The benchmarking executable accepts a number of flags to control the configuration of the run (run `./benchmark_c2c -h` or similar for a listing of options.)